Query

 Sessions in this theme will contain substantial content in one of the following areas:

-• Integrations of identity development, cultural relevance, social justice, equity, and inclusion in leadership education
+• Integrations of identity development, cultural relevance, social justice, equity, social activism and advocacy in leadership education

 • Application of critical theory and equitable practices in the design of curricular and co-curricular leadership programs